Xantares: Eternal Fire (2021–2025)

 On 13 August 2021, it was announced that Dörtkardeş would join the newly-formed Eternal Fire with a majority-Turkish line-up.
 The team failed to qualify for PGL Major Stockholm 2021, missing the biggest event of the year.
 In April 2022, the team qualified for a Major for the first time: PGL Antwerp 2022, but got eliminated by Made in Brazil in the Challengers stage.
 Eternal Fire missed the subsequent Major after going out 1–3 in the European qualifier, despite Xantares performing well.

 In February 2023, the team won the CCT Central Europe Malta Finals.
 Later that month, they played at ESL Pro League Season 17, exiting the tournament in the group stages.
 Xantares, together with 2 other Eternal Fire players, was in the top 10 highest-rated players of the group stage.

 In March 2024, Eternal Fire took a step further by reaching the quarter finals in the PGL Major Copenhagen after upsetting top teams as Team Vitality and FaZe Clan in the Elimination Stage.
 The Turkish team then lost to the upcoming champion, NaVi.
 Six months later, XANTARES and his teammates two finals in S-Tier events, the highest level of competition except Majors, in the Bet Boom Dacha and the most recognized ESL Pro League Season 20, beating once again Team Vitality and pushing NaVi to a decider in the grand final.
 They disbanded the entire Eternal Fire roster due to financial issues related to sponsorship, and XANTARES, along with the Eternal Fire lineup, transferred to Aurora Gaming.

 Aurora Gaming (2025-present)

-In May 2025, Aurora Gaming claimed 3rd place at PGL Astana 2025, along with 2nd place at Esports World Cup 2025 and 1st place at PGL Masters Bucharest 2025, claiming their first ever trophy and first ever LAN tournament win and career first LAN MVP for Xantares in 10 years.
+In May 2025, Aurora Gaming claimed 3rd place at PGL Astana 2025, along with 2nd place at Esports World Cup 2025, and 1st place at PGL Masters Bucharest 2025, making it their first ever trophy and LAN tournament win.
+This was Xantares career first HLTV LAN MVP, where he had an average HLTV rating of 1.27 throughout the tournament.